c-rus/veriti/README.md

 \* Supported Software Driver Layers: Python
 \** Supported Hardware Driver Layers: VHDL

+This separation of functionality is important in terms of modularity: if a model needs to be written in a different language (such as C++), all that needs to change is to use the proper software drivers the targeted language; the raw data layer and hardware driver layer remain untouched.

 ### Software Drivers Layer

 The software drivers implement the low-level functions required to run any form of test.
 It translates your test cases into the raw data layer represented by a specific file format.